-Precipitation: The area is characterized by a semi-arid, warm temperate climate (Sombroek et al, 1982).
+Precipitation: The area in which the farm is situated is characterized by a semi-arid, warm temperate climate (Sombroek et al, 1982).
 The mean annual precipitation amounts to 800 mm.
 There is no a well defined rainy season but the heaviest rainfall is recorded in December-January and again in March-April with the maximum in April.